Dr Alvaro A. A. Fernandes

 Research Interests

-My research is centred on advanced information management.
-My main contributions fall in the area of advanced databases and advanced query processing.
-My current interests are:
+My research was centred on advanced information management.
+My main contributions have fallen in the area of advanced databases and advanced query processing.

 • Databases and Dataspaces, especially query processing and optimization, and query-based techniques for data integration.